benjamin1-cyber/ObesityRiskCDSS/README.md

 ## 🧩 Explainability

 SHAP analysis highlights the top contributing predictors:
-- BMI
-- Caloric intake
+- Weight, height and gender
 - Frequency of physical activity
 - Nutritional and lifestyle behaviors

-Explainability ensures that clinicians understand model outputs and retain final judgment authority in care decisions.

 ---

-## 🖥 Clinician-in-the-Loop App *(Upcoming)*
+## 🖥 Further “Clinician-in-the-Loop” App Development

 The future **Streamlit interface** will allow clinicians to: